-Customer/Community/Workforce (100%) -

-Understanding of and experience in working in the business and political environment of the company's customer base.
+Customer/Community/Workforce (100%) - Understanding of and experience in working in the business and political environment of the company's customer base.
 Understanding of customer service, experience and expectations, and of community matters, needs and interests.
 Community involvement through nonprofit, business and civic organizations.
-Experience in and understanding of employee relations and matters of diversity, equity and inclusion in the workplace and broader community.
+Experience in and understanding of employee relations, workplace environment and our unique community culture.
 Environmental/Safety (70%) - Experience in and understanding of environmental policy and compliance, impacts and risks, and emerging issues and opportunities for greater sustainability.
 Experience in and understanding of workplace and/or public safety related to critical infrastructure and operations of essential services.